Science Summary: Benefits of a Personal Trainer Supervising Your Workout

-I read this article around my second year as a trainer and it validated my career for me.
+I read this article around my second year as a personal trainer and it validated my career for me.
 The TL;DR here is that direct supervision by a fitness professional dramatically improves the return on investment from exercise.

-For my trainer friends, this is worth passing out to your clients and to potential clients to show them the benefits of a personal trainer.
+For my personal trainer friends, this is worth passing out to your clients and to potential clients to show them the benefits of a personal trainer.
 For my clients, here’s some science that proves I’m not a complete quack.

 What They Did

 An article published back in 2010 in the Journal of Strength and Conditioning Research titled “Influence of Supervision Ratio on Muscle Adaptations to Resistance Training in Nontrained Subjects” (which can be found here) studied the effects of having someone oversee your workouts.
 In this study, conducted by researchers Paulo Gentil and Martim Bottaro, 124 participants were grouped into either high supervision or low supervision groups.
 In the high supervision groups, 25 participants were supervised by five coaches.
 In the low supervision groups, there was only one coach per 25 participants.
 After being divided into these groups, every participant was placed on the same training plan and was tested on one repetition maxes for knee extension (quad strength) and bench press (compound upper body strength).
 The training plan consisted of the following exercises:

 Exercise Group A: Bench press (barbell), Leg press 45, Lat pull down (supinated), Stiff legged deadlift, Seat ups

 Exercise Group B: Seated bench press (dual axis machine), Seated leg press, Seated row (dual axis machine), Seated knee flexion, Seat ups

 Exercise Group C: Seated bench press (machine), Seated row (low pulley), Knee extension, Knee flexion Seat ups